Skip to contents

 Prediction Map

-Assigning predictions back to the grid reveals how well this simple model captures geographic variation in richness.
-Notice that the prediction of partykit::ctree() can be expressed as a quantile of the cases within each terminal node.
-Below we show the prediction for the quantile 0.75.
+Notice that the prediction of partykit::ctree() can be expressed as a quantile of the cases within each terminal node, and below we generate the prediction for the quantile 0.75.
+This number isn’t better than others, but it’s selected here to show the capabilities of conditional inference trees.

 trees$predicted <- predict(